 In addition to the Personal Data that you may provide to SMO, SMO also creates certain Personal Data about you and associates it with you.
 Specifically, SMO creates the Business Personal Data listed above as well as the following Personal Data about you: job title, employee number, badge number, salary, expense, and other types of compensation details, employment status, information regarding mandatory training, vacation/holiday pay and other paid time off, attendance records and timesheets, performance appraisals, accident records and disciplinary reports or investigations related to workplace conduct system access information such as your user id, email address, password (which you may change) and the Compensation and Benefits Data as listed above.
 SMO may also create and process information specifically related to your job function, such as evaluation records, sales and production volumes.
 SMO may use photographs of you for internal and external company purposes, such as to include in an employee directory and to issue you a badge to access and be identified at SMO facilities.

-Information SMO collects Through Automatic Data Collection Technologies
+Information SMO Collects Through Automatic Data Collection Technologies

 As you use SMO’s information technology systems, SMO may collect information about your use necessary to protect SMO’s information technology and infrastructure.
 Specifically, SMO collects time, date, and location information of access to SMO’s information technology systems and the data contained on those systems.
-To the extent permitted by the local law where you work, SMO may also monitor, intercept, and review your activities when you use SMO’s information technology resources and communications systems, including but not limited to email (both outgoing and incoming), telephone conversations, and voice mail recordings, and instant messages.
-SMO’s facilities may also deploy video and other similar recording technologies which may be operated by a third party owner or operator of the buildings where SMO’s facilities are located.
+To the extent permitted by the local law where you work, SMO may also monitor, intercept, and review your activities when you use SMO’s information technology resources and communications systems, including but not limited to email (both outgoing and incoming), telephone conversations, voicemail recordings, and instant messages.
+SMO’s facilities may also deploy video and other similar recording technologies which may be operated by a third-party owner or operator of the buildings where SMO’s facilities are located.

-Information SMO collects From Third Parties
+Information SMO Collects From Third Parties

 SMO also collects Personal Data about you from third parties.
 Specifically, if permitted in your jurisdiction SMO may collect Personal Data that is disclosed in background checks (including any criminal convictions), drug testing (if taken by you), credit reports (when applicable), and any information that is disclosed from your former employers, educational institutions, and other references you list on your application materials or that are referred to SMO.